joelindra/Hera/README.md

 ## ✨ Features

 - **Natural language → Kali command**: Gemini 2.5 Pro converts prompts into precise commands.
+- **Data Pool (RAG System)**: Use markdown files as knowledge base to reduce AI hallucinations and improve command accuracy.
 - **Remote Kali execution (WebSocket)**: Pair the app with your Kali box using the included Python client.
 - **Real-time streaming output**: Watch command output as it happens in the browser.
 - **Dual modes**: Remote (Kali client) or Local (server) execution with clear status badges.
 - **Safety guardrails**: Context-aware validation to prevent obviously destructive system commands.
 - **Professional terminal UI**: Dark-first theme, terminal styling, result collapse/expand, and history.
+- **Enhanced Settings Management**: Comprehensive configuration with real-time status monitoring.
 - **Personal API key support**: Use your own Gemini API key (per-user setting).
 - **Telegram bot integration (optional)**: Send prompts using Telegram.
+- **Improved WebSocket Stability**: Persistent connections across page navigation.

 ---

 ## 🧠 How it works

 1. You enter a prompt (e.g., "Scan ports 80 and 443 on example.com").
+2. If Data Pool is enabled, the system loads relevant context from markdown files.
-2. Backend asks Gemini to generate the exact Kali command.
+3. Backend asks Gemini to generate the exact Kali command with RAG context.
-3. Command is validated for safety and tool availability.
+4. Command is validated for safety and tool availability.
-4. If a Kali client is connected, the command is sent via `/kali-ws` and executed on your machine; otherwise runs locally on the server.
+5. If a Kali client is connected, the command is sent via `/kali-ws` and executed on your machine; otherwise runs locally on the server.
-5. Output streams back over WebSocket to the browser in real-time.
+6. Output streams back over WebSocket to the browser in real-time.

 High-level flow:

 ```
-Prompt → Gemini (command + safety) → choose mode (remote/local) → execute → stream results
+Prompt → Data Pool Context → Gemini (command + safety + RAG) → choose mode (remote/local) → execute → stream results
 ```

 ---